 1. Milk-Bone Brushing Chews Large Chicken Dental Treats

-- VOHC seal for dental health
+- VOHC accepted for dental effectiveness

 - No artificial flavors